scientific-python/specs/meta-spec-0000.md

 # Description

-Scientific Python Ecosystem Coordination documents or SPECs, for short, provide operational guidelines for projects in the Scientific Python ecosystem.
+Scientific Python Ecosystem Coordination documents or SPECs, for short, provide operational guidelines for projects in the scientific Python ecosystem.
 Their goal is to coordinate the ecosystem and to provide a more unified experience for users.